jsantorek/GW2-TrueWorldCompletion/README.md

 # GW2-TrueWorldCompletion

 Public part of the Guild Wars 2 addon **True World Completion**.
-This repository contains the build and dependency setup, basic instructions, option explanations, and non-code assets unrelated to reverse engineering.
+This repository contains the build and dependency setup, basic instructions, option explanations, and code unrelated to reverse engineering.

-The addon loads using [Nexus](https://github.com/RaidcoreGG/Nexus) and modifies the game's display of map/world completion beyond the default — including maps that grant a reward upon reaching 100% and progress toward the **Gift of Exploration**.
+The addon loads using [Nexus](https://github.com/RaidcoreGG/Nexus) and modifies the game's display of map/world completion beyond the default — maps that grant a reward upon reaching 100% and progress toward the **Gift of Exploration**.

 These enhancements include numerous points of interest, vistas, and other discoverable content per character on maps such as:
 - Story-exclusive instances